TL;DR

 In many cases, the optimal solution is a combination of the two, tailored precisely to your debts and dependant needs.

 Protecting your family's future is one of the most important financial decisions you will ever make.
 Don't leave it to chance or guesswork.
-By understanding your needs and seeking professional, independent advice, you can put a robust and affordable safety net in place, giving you and your loved ones invaluable peace of mind.
+By understanding your needs and seeking professional, regulated advice, you can put a robust and affordable safety net in place, giving you and your loved ones invaluable peace of mind.

 Frequently Asked Questions (FAQs)